ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 Some have been replaced by "Chris" and some by "Hansen".
 Tokens used by NSFW related terms have mainly been replaced by the token "fbi".

 > [!TIP]
 > - Remember, if you are attempting to use many tokens to add and subtract that it will throw it all into single tokens.
-Typing the trylogy of the lord of the ring will most likely give you a token without much meaning.
+Typing the trylogy of the lord of the rings will most likely give you a token without much meaning.
 > - in the add or subtract text inputs, a word used twice will be counting double
 > - to not fully lose the meaning of a word you can either set a lower strength or copy the target token in the text input of tokens to add.
 > - Using words that are a single token seems to work better.
 CLIP L and CLIP G shares the same vocabulary which you can check in any Huggingface repository containing a CLIP L or G model, often under the name of "vocab.json".
 [Here is one](https://huggingface.co/openai/clip-vit-large-patch14/raw/main/vocab.json)